gestaltproot/VintageStory-kemono-CombatOverhaulFix/README.md

 # Vintage Story kemono mod Combat Overhaul patch
 This is a fork of [xeth's kemono mod](https://gitlab.com/xeth/kemono) which adds compatibility with Combat Overhaul.

+## **THIS IS A DROP IN REPLACEMENT**
+Download the [latest release](https://github.com/gestaltproot/VintageStory-kemono-CombatOverhaulFix/releases/latest) and add it to your mods folder.

+It uses the same mod ID as kemono and is incompatible.
+If you leave both enabled _only the original_ mod will be loaded, not the patch.

 ## The Problem
 - Combat Overhaul adds new animations for base game weapons, these animations are not remapped onto the kemono skeleton
 - The kemono skeleton is custom, likely to allow for the pony content, but the overall structure is compatible with a seraph skeleton